Workers Compensation Insurance — Minnesota

 • No protection from employee lawsuits if an injury occurs

 Beyond compliance, workers comp is the right thing to do for your team.
 The average workers comp claim costs over $40,000.
-A serious injury without coverage — a fall from a ladder, a back injury from lifting — can create a financial exposure that ends a small business.
+A serious injury without coverage can create a financial exposure that ends a small business.

 The workers comp trade-off

-Employees get: Medical care, wage replacement, and rehab — no need to prove fault
+Employees get: Medical care, wage replacement, and rehab without needing to prove fault

 Employers get: Protection from lawsuits and predictable insurance costs